aldevthechief/climatebot/README.md

+#climate bot
   telegram bot delivering weather information to its sexy and smart users